This page explains our accessibility requirements and advice to event organisers.

 INCLUDE THIS FOR TEN EVENTS ONLY:

-“A quiet room is available on the first floor at this event for those wanting to take a break for a while.”
+“A quiet room is available at this event for those wanting to take a break for a while.”

 Resources and advice: